samarthkulshrestha/cj8-qualifier/README.md

+---
+# **this is samarth kulshrestha's code for the eighth python codejam, organised by pythondiscord**
+---

 # Summer Code Jam 2021: Qualifier

 To qualify for the upcoming Summer Code Jam, you'll have to complete a qualifier assignment.
 In this assignment you have